storageos/storageos.github.io/_docs/operations/external-kv.md

 StorageOS uses a key-value store to keep cluster metadata across the distributed platform.
 The key-value backend can be `embedded` or `etcd`.
-The `embedded` option is set by default and it enforces StorageOS to start internal processes of etcd.
-The first 1 or 3 nodes that start StorageOS have an embedded etcd server.
-The rest of the nodes act as etcd clients keeping consistency of the cluster by communicating with the servers.
+The `embedded` option is our default for ease of deployment and in this mode we run an internal etcd cluster.
+The first 1 or 3 nodes that start StorageOS act as etcd servers, and the rest of the nodes act as etcd clients keeping consistency of the cluster by communicating with the servers.
 The role of the embedded etcd cannot be changed once a StorageOS container has started.
-Therefore, etcd embedded is only recommended for testing and clusters with low amount of nodes where zero config deployments are convenient.
+Therefore, embedded etcd is only recommended for testing and clusters with low node counts where zero config deployments are convenient.

 &nbsp; <!-- this is a blank line -->

 __It is recommended to use an external etcd cluster for production deployments__, where high availability and fault tolerance are mandatory.
-To use an etcd cluster provisioned and maintained outside the scope of StorageOS, StorageOS will reference the etcd endpoint using env variables.
+To use an etcd cluster provisioned and maintained outside the scope of StorageOS, StorageOS will locate the etcd endpoint using environment variables.

 The specific env variables are (both are needed):